technomancy/bussard/Contributing.md

 once you learn how [tables](doc/lua-5-tables.md) work it's very much like any other imperative dynamic language that leans heavily on closures.
-The only parts that use advanced language features (metatables and coroutines) are the OS filesystem and the read-only proxy tables like `ship.api.status`.
+The only parts that use advanced language features (metatables and coroutines) are the OS filesystem and the read-only proxy tables like `ship.api.status` and certain mission status checks.

 The stock config in `data/src` is copied into the save directory when a new game is started.
 Therefore changes to the source will not be visible to in-progress games unless you use `ctrl-f1` to update your in-game config with the latest stock files.
 Your old config files will be backed up.
 The `ship.host` table is populated with the contents of the `host_fs` directory inside Bussard's save dir; it will persist between wiping save games.
+This is useful mostly during development.
+You can trigger the load of `host_fs/config` with `ctrl-tilde`.

 You may find the code in `spoilers/solutions` useful during development.